 This depends on how your employer processes your claim.

-Most people use an app to both track their trips and generate mileage reports for them.
-Depending on the app, it can even take away the pain of forgetting to record a trip.
-Driversnote is one such mileage logbook app, but there are several similar products in Canada, and we recommend you look for one that suits your purpose.
+The majority of users utilize an app to log their trips as well as generate mileage statistics.
+It may even relieve the sting of neglecting to record a journey, depending on the app.
+Driversnote is one such mileage logbook app, but there are several more available in Canada, and we recommend that you find one that best meets your needs.

-That's it for our guide on the basics of mileage reimbursement for employees in Canada.
-We hope we've been of assistance :)
+That concludes our overview of the fundamentals of employee mileage reimbursement in Canada.
+We sincerely hope that we have been of assistance :)

 This material has been prepared for general informational purposes only, and should not be taken as professional advice from Driversnote.
 You should consider seeking independent legal, taxation, or financial advice from a professional to check how this information relates to your own circumstances.
 Relevant laws also change from time to time.